hussamfyi/hussamfyi.github.io/_posts/2023-08-22-design-practice-redesigning-the-shakepay-card-screen.md

 3. As a user, I want to see the transactions I've made with my card so I can get an overview of my spending habits.
 5. As a user, I want to dispute a transaction I don’t recognize so that I can get money back that I don’t remember spending.

-## A list of guiding principles for a redesign
+## Guiding principles for the redesign

 When building products, I've found it useful to set guiding principles (or themes) for design exploration.
 Here are 4 principles that make sense to me: